🔍 공개 퀴즈 검색

 What percentage of vocabulary comes from reading vs. direct instruction?

-2. Reading doesn't help vocabulary
+2. Reading doesn't help vocabulary at all

 3. 100% from instruction only